How to garden organically

 You can ask, but I may not have the answer(!!), PropagandaBuster.
 At about 30 seconds in, look close, the latch is 2 nails on each side, bent over and swiveled out of the way to take off the front.
 At around 55 seconds in you can see him swivel them into place.
 Now the hole, my guess is that is less than 2″ in diameter.
 I’d suggest googling what size hole swallows like in their nesting ‘boxes’.
 Hope this helps a bit.
 Good luck, if you decide to make one.
 Will you paint it pink!?

-21. by tyfawtamghar, on September 19 2008 @ 5:22 am
+September 19, 2008 at 5:22 am

 sympa cette …